tomburger64/tomburger64/README.md

 ## Hey, I'm Tom and welcome to my GitHub !<br><br>
-### I'm looking for an appranticeship in webdev / software dev for the 2025-26 academic year !<br>
+### I'm looking for an appranticeship in webdev / software dev for the 2025-26 academic year !
-(For my 3rd year of studies)
+(For my 3rd year of studies)<br>
 #### I plan on getting a Master's degree afterwards, so I'm also loooking for the 2026-28 academic years.<br><br>

 ### 🔥 · 🔥 · 🔥<br><br>